es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Run the upload script with

-    $ bazel run uploadBitFile
+    $ bazel run uploadBitfile

-For other possible actions to do with the bitfile, like verifying, take a look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py) and the [scripts folder](../scripts).
+For other possible actions to do with the bitfile, like verifying, take a look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py) and the [scripts folder](../scripts) in generall.